3dcitydb/3dcitydb/Oracle/SQLScripts/MIGRATION/README.txt

     - Enter the SRSName to be used
     - Specify if the versioning shall be enabled
     - Specify the used oracle license (spatial / locator)

+    - Note: The database user must own the CREATE SYNONYM privilege in addition to the default privileges/roles required by the 3DCityDB.
+Otherwise, step 3 of the migration will fail.

 2. Run the script @GRANT_ACCESS.sql as v2.1 schema user